sminliwu/sminliwu.github.io/projects/LoomPedals/index.md

 ## Project Overview

-The loom pedals are a hardware peripheral interface for the TC2 digital Jacquard loom by Tronrud Engineering.
+The Loom Pedals are a hardware peripheral interface for the TC2 digital Jacquard loom by Tronrud Engineering.
 They have been designed as a modular system of foot pedals, similar to guitar effects pedals used by musicians, which are connected via a Raspberry Pi to a web-based open source weaving software, AdaCAD.

 ### GitHub repositories
 * [Hardware](https://github.com/UnstableDesign/Loom-Pedals-Hardware/)
 * [Driver Software](https://github.com/UnstableDesign/Loom-Pedals-Raspberry-Pi)
 * [AdaCAD Extension](https://github.com/UnstableDesign/Loom-Pedals-AdaCAD)

+This page currently focuses on describing and documenting the Loom Pedals system as it evolves.
+We are also working on a [developer's guide](sections/dev-guide.md) to support any interested makers.

 ### Table of Contents